booster-pocket-router/booster/README.md

 While more and more people today have a fast Internet connection, there are plenty of other people that do not.
 The aim of this project is to create a solution that combines multiple Internet access points (LTE, ADSL) into one single tunable network connection.

 ## Who might be interested in this project?
 We're trying to solve one by one some real usecases, either things that came up to our mind or requested features from the community.
-If you think that you have a problem that `booster` may solve, you're highly encouraged to either contact us (booster at keepinmind dot info) or to [file a new feature request](https://github.com/booster-proj/booster/issues/new?template=feature_request.md)!
+If you think that you have a problem that `booster` may solve, you're highly encouraged to either contact us (booster@keepinmind.info) or to [file a new feature request](https://github.com/booster-proj/booster/issues/new?template=feature_request.md)!

 #### Gamers
 Having lag or jiffer problems (e.g. ping that is not constant over time, check [this](https://www.speedtest.net/help) out for clarifications).
 With `booster` we want to "reserve" a slice of the overall network channel for the game beign played to provide a smooth gaming experience, while using the rest of the bonded network connection for the other actions, such as [Window's background auto-updates](https://answers.microsoft.com/en-us/windows/forum/all/how-do-i-stop-windows-10-from-ruining-my-gaming/227e3fbe-88b1-46ba-bfdd-38b71e17607e), or maybe watching a movie over the network.